karpanai/karpanai-web/data/blog/2006/06/08/its-a-constellation-out-there.md

 “My favorite thing would be my iPod.
 But I do like Amitabh Bachchan.
 He is a great actor.”

 “Really?
 Thats so sweet.
-What’s your favorite movie of his? ”
+What's your favorite movie of his? ”

 “Err…I thought Shahenshah was great.
 So was Giraftar ”

 “Shahenshah?
-Even I couldn’t stand that one.
+Even I couldn't stand that one.
 Tell me the truth now – how many Bachchan movies have you watched?”

 “Only those two on the video coach bus from Madras to Bangalore.
 Nellore theaters only play Telugu and Tamil movies.
 But there was a lot of potential in his angry eyes..
 I could see it very clearly.”

 “Oh you poor thing.
-That’s such a sad story… I need to show you how much you are missing.”
+That's such a sad story… I need to show you how much you are missing.”

 So she said, and put in a copy of Black into their Apex DVD player.
 A few minutes into the movie, and Sri hits the pause button.